 Residents from throughout the area gather in University Park’s Snider Plaza to celebrate the coming holiday season.
 The festivities, featuring live holiday carols and dance take place near the Plaza’s famous fountain.
 The highlight of the night comes when the holiday tree is illuminated.

-Corporate/Merchant sponsorship of these events are a great way to build or strengthen a relationship with a targeted group of consumers who are extremely active in the Dallas marketplace.
-Contact the Parks Department at 214-987-5498.
+A Corporate/Merchant sponsorship is a great way to build or strengthen your relationship with a targeted group of consumers who are extremely active in the Dallas marketplace.
+Here is an information packet detailing all 2018 special events and the various sponsorship opportunities.
+For more information, please contact Jennifer Post, Program Specialist - firstname.lastname@example.org.